jwunderl/pxt-arcade/docs/courses/csintro1/functions/extensions.md

 1. Review the code below, and load it into a new project (name it "birdie")
 2. Press share (and confirm) to create a link to this code
-3. Open a new project in another window
+3. Open a new (empty) project in another window
 4. Under extensions, enter the link you generated into the search bar and press the search icon; a single extension should come up (with the name "birdie") - add that to your current project
 5. The bird will fly across the screen as soon as the game is loaded, even though the new project only has the initial blocks
 6. **Challenge:** open the JavaScript tab, and open the explorer below the simulator.
 Find where the code that was imported was added into your project